cheeeunahn/simple-wordcloud-generator/README.md

 (If you have pip installed, run the following:)
 ```
 pip install pandas matplotlib wordcloud openpyxl tkinter os sys
-# depending on which pip version you have, you might have to enter pip3
 ```
+Depending on which pip version you have, you might have to enter `pip3` instead of `pip`.
+Check pip version using `pip --version` or `pip3 --version`.

 ### Step 3
 After running the script, the script will create a png file of the resulting wordcloud.
 The file name is `wordcloud_result.png`.